SirrorsMoore1975/SirrorsMoore1975/README.md

 # A Security Challenge for you
 As privacy invasion, live freely, individual user rights and security has become a wide concerning topic in the digital age, please consider spend time on reading [A SECURITY CHALLENGE FOR YOU](Documents/SECURITYCHALLENGE/README.md) and see what you, as a developer, can do.

+# Your Code Could Kill
+Coding might sound innocent, what could go wrong?
+I came across a case where a fatal memory error in C has caused a car entering __auto pilot__,  acclerating by itself, crashed the car, killing driver's friend, left driver severe injury, even thought the driver has attempted pushing the break.
+A 911 system that ignore calls if the 911 hotline is being called for a number of time, which fatally caused a victim of a break in who seeks for police aid died.
+A drug website will always diagnose a forwarding possible patient to a particular website, ignoring the fact that whether the paitent medical history if he/she can or cannot take that medicine, and in result causing a teenage girl death.

 # Why username SirrorsMoore1975?
 The name `SirrorsMoore1975` came from the case name `Sirros v.
 Moore 1975` [^1], where the Plaintiff sued the Defendants, a circuit judge and a police officer, for an order the Plaintiff believed the Defendants do not have the jurisdiction to execute.
 A good read for touching the topics on judges rights and what judges can do during trail.